UWOceanTech/Student-Seaglider-Center/README.md

 - Blue light scattering is named when PAR_470nm cleaned and eng_wlbb2fl_sig470nm in the raw data.
 Red light scattering is named particle_concentration_700nm when cleaned and eng_wlbb2fl_sig700nm in the raw data.
 Chlorophyll fluorescence is named chlorophyll_695nm when cleaned and eng_wlbb2fl_sig695nm in the raw data.

 Naming Conventions:
-- Missions are named with their date of deployment YYYY_MM_DD (if multi-day mission only month is noted) and their mission name.
+- Missions are named with their date of deployment YYYY_MM_DD and their mission name.
-- Missions named "shilshole_shakedown" are training deployments and do not aim to answer a scientific question.
+- Missions named " Test" are training deployments and do not aim to answer a scientific question.

 Folder Structure:
 - clean_data: netcdf & csv files with variables renamed for clarity and the time adjusted and the code used to clean and produce these files